jacobkap/crimebythenumbers/docs/subsetting.md

 colorado <- filter(ucr, year %in% 2011:2017)
 ```

-If we wanted to we could combine these lines of code into a single line by including both conditional statements into a single `filter()` function by just including a comma after the first statement.
+If we wanted to, we could combine these lines of code into a single line by including both conditional statements into a single `filter()` function by just including a comma after the first statement.

 ```r
 colorado <- filter(ucr, state == "colorado", year %in% 2011:2017)
 ```

-We follow similar syntax for `select()` by starting the name of the data set and then the name of every column you want to keep.
+We follow similar syntax for `select()` by starting with the name of the data set and then the name of every column you want to keep.
 Unlike in base R we don't need to put the columns in a vector or to put the names in quotes (though you can put the names in quotes if you'd like).
 The order you put the column names in is also the order it will arrange them, so this function can be used to reorder your columns.

 ```r
 colorado <- select(colorado, actual_murder, state, year, population, ori, agency_name)
 ```

-If we run the same checks on unique states and years as we did after out base R code, we'll get the same results.
+If we run the same checks on unique states and years as we did after our base R code, we'll get the same results.
 This shows that our `dplyr` code did the same thing as our base R code.

 ```r